Duncan Sones, June 2020

 AgDevCo is grateful to Wilfred Aliganyira of Esco Uganda, Gabriel Lebi of the Rungwe and Busekelo Tea Co-operative – Joint Enterprise (RUBTCO-JE), Peter Msewa of Wakulima Tea Company and Karen Hampson of Farm Radio International for generously sharing their experience and expertise, as well as to Keith Sones for review and editing.

-AgDevCo’s Smallholder Development Unit is supported by the Mastercard Foundation and UK aid.
+AgDevCo’s Smallholder Development Unit was supported by the Mastercard Foundation and UK aid.